blizzard25/silvanus/api/README.md

 ## Running Tests

-A simple test script is included:
+A simple test script is included in the python subdirectory of the project:

 ```bash
 python test_greenchain_api.py